 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a lung infection caused by a virus.
-Many viruses can cause viral pneumonia, such as influenza.
-You can get a virus by breathing it in or by touching something that has the virus on it.
-You can also develop viral pneumonia if a virus in your body travels to your lungs.
+is a lung infection caused by a virus, such as influenza.
+You can get a viral infection by breathing in the virus or by touching something that has the virus on it.
+Viral pneumonia can develop if a virus in your body travels to your lungs.

 - Cough, which may or may not bring up mucus